visit-dav/visit/src/doc/cli_manual/functions.rst

 filename : STARTING_VALUE
-    The filename argument is the filename that is used to save the sessionfile.
+    The filename argument is the filename that is used to save the session file.
 The filename is relative to the current working directory.

 return type : CLI_return_t
     The SaveSession function returns 1 on success and 0 on failure.